 Why Live in Spring Branch

-Spring Branch in Independence provides a suburban lifestyle with a rural ambiance, situated near the city's outskirts yet offering easy highway access.
-The neighborhood features a variety of home styles, including three-to-four-bedroom New Traditional homes from the early 2000s in subdivisions like Rockwell Estates and Alexander Place, as well as 1950s ranch-style and split-level homes on expansive 5-acre plots.
-The area is known for its reasonably priced homes, typically ranging from $180,000 to $275,000.
-Children attend the highly rated Spring Branch Elementary, followed by Bridger Middle, George Caleb Bingham Middle, and William Chrisman High School, which offers career pathways in business, STEM, and public service.
+Spring Branch in Independence provides a suburban lifestyle with a rural ambiance.
+The area is situated near the city's outskirts, yet offers easy highway access.
+The neighborhood features a variety of home options, including three-to-four-bedroom New Traditional houses from the early 2000s in subdivisions like Rockwell Estates and Alexander Place, as well as 1950s ranch-style and split-level homes on expansive 5-acre plots.
+Homes are priced relatively reasonably, typically from $180,000 to $275,000.
+Children can attend the well-rated Spring Branch Elementary, followed by Bridger Middle, George Caleb Bingham Middle and William Chrisman High, which offers career pathways in business, STEM, and public service.

-Spring Branch's slightly rural setting provides access to unique green spaces, such as the 86-acre George Owens Nature Park with its nature trails, fishing lakes, picnic pavilions, and butterfly garden.
-The park also houses the DeWitt Nature Center, featuring fossil exhibits and aquariums.
+Spring Branch's slightly rural setting affords access to green spaces such as the 86-acre George Owens Nature Park, which features nature trails, fishing lakes, picnic pavilions and a butterfly garden.
+The park also houses the DeWitt Nature Center, which has fossil exhibits and aquariums.
 The nearby 165-acre Independence Athletic Complex offers 16 playing fields for various sports.
-Located along East Truman Road, Spring Branch is just 15 miles from downtown Kansas City and close to U.S. Highway 24, which hosts several shopping and dining options.
-Local attractions include Sun Fresh and Price Chopper for groceries, Tavern 24 for dining, and Historic Independence Square, only 5 miles away, featuring restaurants like Café Verona and shops like Music Gear.
-The neighborhood's crime rate is lower than the national average, contributing to its appeal for potential home buyers.
+Located along East Truman Road, Spring Branch is just 15 miles from downtown Kansas City.
+The neighborhood is also close to U.S. Highway 24, which is home to several shopping and dining options.
+Amenities include Sun Fresh and Price Chopper for groceries, and Tavern 24 for dining.
+Historic Independence Square, only 5 miles away, features restaurants like Café Verona and shops like Music Gear.

 Frequently Asked Questions